 You need to know the sugar levels in your beverage before you add the yeast.
-This will measure how much sugar there is before the yeast to converts the sugars to alcohol.
+This will measure how much sugar there is before the yeast starts to convert the sugar to alcohol.

-- Using your sterilized siphon, a wine thief or a turkey baster, take a small sample of your beer/wine/cider right before you add the yeast.
+- Using your sanitized siphon, a wine thief, or a turkey baster, take a small sample of your beer/wine/cider right before you add the yeast.

 - Transfer the liquid to a testing cylinder (one usually comes with the hydrometer).
 There should be enough liquid to fully suspend the hydrometer.
 If the hydrometer isn’t floating then you need more liquid.